 - Advising on rights of nearest relatives

-- Requesting Judicial Review of decisions made by the Mental Health Review Tribunal
+- Requesting reviews or appeals of decisions made by the Mental Health Tribunal

 We appreciate that worry about costs can be the biggest barrier to getting professional help – don’t let it stop you.
 We are one of the few firms in the region who can offer public funding (commonly known as Legal Aid) in this area – anyone who has been detained under the Mental Health Act is entitled to free assistance, and relatives of those detailed may also be eligible for help.

 - To ensure clients who are deprived of their liberty are not also deprived of their human rights

 - To ensure clients feel properly supported and effectively represented at all times